-We caught up with Patricia Schultz, author of the phenomenally successful travel book ‘1000 Places to See Before You Die.’
-Patricia is joining us at Duperier’s Authentic Journeys to host the Camino walking tour on the León to Santiago de Compostela leg of the St James Way from September 2 to 12.
+We had the pleasure of walking with Patricia Schultz, author of the phenomenally successful travel book 1000 Places to See Before You Die on the León to Santiago de Compostela leg of the Camino.
+Here, Patricia shares her thoughts on her experience with us.